jerrodq2/freelancing-website-practice-project/README.md

 ## Testing
 This project uses npm Lab and Code to run its tests.
 Other npm modules used include Chance.
 It uses a separate test database, that mirrors the main database, using the same migrations without the seed data.

-My current practice with this project is to test all Models...
+My current practice with this project is to test all Models.
+I also try to test the intended behavior as well as what is not intended, or what should make it fail.
+I try to find a balance between being thorough but not overly tedious.
 You can run all of the tests with the following command.
 ```
 npm run test
 ```